miLibris/node-ectrender/README.md

 node-ectrender
 ==============

-ECTJS Renreder wrapped in a command line tool.
+ECTJS Renderer wrapped in a command line tool.